home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

 ### Optimistic operation

 If a `state_topic` is not defined, the valve will work in optimistic mode.
 In this mode, the valve will immediately change state (`open` or `closed`) after every command sent by Home Assistant.
 It won't wait for an update from the device.
-Optimistic mode can be forced, even if a `state_topic` is defined by setting `optimistic` to `true`.
-Try to enable it if you are experiencing incorrect valve operation.
+Optimistic mode can be forced by setting `optimistic` to `true`, even if a `state_topic` is defined.
+Try to enable it if you are experiencing an incorrect valve operation.

 {% configuration %}